Bernard Henry Bourdillon: Nigeria

 He is credited as an adviser on the film Sanders of the River.

 Later years

 After retirement, Bourdillon continued to serve on the Colonial Economic and Development Council.
 He became treasurer and then chairman of the British Empire Leprosy Relief Association.
 In 1946, his son, Bernard, who was working in Palestine, was killed in the King David Hotel bombing.
 He was a director of Barclays Bank (Dominion, Colonial and Overseas), and of Barclays Overseas Development Corporation.
+When asked if the African territories that he governed should be given independence in the same manner that India had, if they voted to say that they wanted it, he said he believed that they should and that "African nationalism will emerge, and should be respected when it does."
 He died on 6 February 1948 at St Saviour, Jersey, aged 64.

 The upmarket and exclusive Bourdillon road in Ikoyi, Lagos, is named after him.

 Awards

 Bourdillon was appointed a CMG in the 1924 Birthday Honours and promoted to KCMG in the 1934 Birthday Honours and to GCMG in the 1937 Coronation Honours.
 He had been appointed KBE in the 1931 Birthday Honours.
 He was made a Knight of Grace of the Order of St John of Jerusalem and an honorary fellow of St John's College, Oxford.